 - Analyze your competitor’s marketing strategies including past and present marketing programs, change in website traffic before and after implementation of marketing programs as well as the most fertile marketing grounds.

-The Benefits of Competitor Analysis
+The Benefits of SEO Competitive Analysis

 Competitive analysis does not typically rank high on the list of topics that are discussed in the industry.
 It’s not as ‘sexy’ as topics like ‘who got banned in the most recent algorithm update?’.
 But industry experts and search marketers themselves agree that competitive analysis is a critical part of search marketing success.